aliharis/smstrap/README.md

-# SMS Simulator
+# smstrap

-SMS Simulator is a simple web application that simulates the sending and receiving of SMS messages.
+smstrap is a simple web application that simulates the sending and receiving of SMS messages.
 The backend is built with Go, while the frontend uses React.

 ## Features